Netnod/aes/README.md

 This implementation supports 128 and 256 bit keys.
 The implementation is iterative and process one 128 block at a time.
-Blocks are processed on a word level with 4 S-boxes in the data path.
-The S-boxes for encryption are shared with the key expansion and the core can thus not do key update in parallel with block processing.
+Blocks are processed on a word level with 16 Sboxes in the data path.

 The encipher and decipher block processing datapaths are separated and basically self contained given access to a set of round keys and a